HAVE A QUESTION ABOUT NATURAL GAS?

 Natural gas appliances can be cheaper to run on an annual basis compared to electric appliances.
-Switching to natural gas for heating, cooking and hot water could save you almost $700 every year*.
+Switching to natural gas for heating, cooking and hot water could save you money on your energy bills.
+For example a family of four could save up to $500 a year on hot water costs alone*.
 Find out how much you could save using our energy calculator.

 Is natural gas cheaper than LPG?

-Yes, natural gas appliances are cheaper to run on an annual basis than LPG appliances.
-Switching to natural gas for heating, cooking and hot water could save you around $420 every year*.
+Natural gas appliances can be cheaper to run on an annual basis than LPG appliances.
+For example for a family of four, switching to an instant natural gas hot water system from LPG could save up to $546 every year^.
 Find out how much you could save using our energy calculator.

 Where does our gas come from?

 Western Australia has an abundance of natural gas reserves, primarily located in the north-west of the state.
 Our underground network of gas distribution pipelines connect to the main transmission pipelines that bring gas from the north-west to the more heavily populated areas of Western Australia.
 We then deliver it to homes and businesses from Geraldton, right through the Perth metropolitan area, as well as the south-west and Kalgoorlie.
 The ATCO gas network in Albany is standalone and is supplied from a centralised LPG storage facility in the town.

 How much does natural gas impact our environment?